Home | About me | Contact | What's new | Privacy | Search

 1955 proposed locations for Interstate Highways

 Map of proposed locations for Interstates in San Antonio from the Bureau of Public Road's "General Location of National System of Interstate Highways" publication, also known as the "Yellow Book" because of its yellow cover.
 Published in 1955, it was essentially the blueprint for the Interstate Highway System.
-You'll notice the proposed routing for I-10 East-- roughly the Commerce St.corridor.
-However, I think this was more likely a placeholder as I have found no local plans that considered that routing.
-Also note the proposed route for I-10 West was along Fredericksburg Rd.; this is likely also a placeholder as I have found no local plans that considered Fredericksburg Rd. for I-10.
-Finally, note the omission of the northern stretch of Loop 410-- it was not included in the original Interstate plans due to a disagreement between state and federal officials about design standards along that stretch, much of which was a pre-existing stretch of Loop 13.
+Notice the proposed routing for I‑10 East — roughly the Nueva St. corridor downtown and Commerce St. through the East Side.
+Also, the proposed route for I‑10 West was along Fredericksburg Rd.
+In both of these cases, these were probably "placeholder" alignments while the routings for each were finalized.
+Lastly, note the omission of the northern stretch of Loop 410; due to a design disagreement between the state and federal highway officials, it would not be added to the Interstate system until 1969.

 1956 expressway plan